md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Development of innovation-focused governance models.
 * Investment in emerging technologies and future skills.

+These experiences illustrate the value of clear national vision and institutional leadership in technology policy [29, 30, 65–67].

-### 3.7 Canada: Responsible AI and Public Sector Governance
+## 3.7 Canada: Responsible AI and Public Sector Governance

 Canada has played a significant role in advancing responsible AI governance and public-sector AI adoption.
-The country has invested heavily in AI research and was among the first governments to introduce guidance for the responsible use of AI within public institutions.
+The country has invested heavily in AI research and was among the first governments to introduce guidance for the responsible use of AI within public institutions [68–70].

 One notable initiative is the Directive on Automated Decision-Making, which establishes governance requirements for AI systems used in government operations.
-Canada has also supported AI research through major academic institutions and innovation programs.
+Canada has also supported AI research through major academic institutions and innovation programs [68–70].

 Key features include: